-Have an effective pricing framework in place in order to evaluate sustainable technical price, rate adequacy and deliver sustainable profit.
+6 Have an effective pricing framework in place in order to evaluate sustainable technical price, rate adequacy and deliver sustainable profit.

-- In setting price, attritional, large, and cat claims are allowed for. - There is limited consideration of heads of damage/perils. - Pricing is informed by some use of experience or exposure data (as applicable) and not only benchmarks / judgements. - There is limited justification of expert judgement in pricing model parametrisation focused only on the most material judgements. - For individual cases pricing decisions are captured but rationale captured for the most significant decisions only. - External data is not considered. - While consistency is considered in the management and approach to pricing models, it is not well demonstrated. - There is validation of selected pricing models: actual versus modelled, analysis using historical data, and/or benchmarking. - Peer reviews of risk models takes place but at high level or limited number of models.

-- Attritional, large, and cat claims are explicitly allowed for in pricing.
-In setting price, consideration is given to the full distribution of expected losses. - Heads of damage /perils are modelled using separate approaches, but split is not explicitly shown to user in the rating model. - Experience or exposure-based pricing approaches are used. - Expert judgement used in pricing model parametrisation has well documented justification. - For individual cases, rationale is captured for all pricing decisions. - The use of external models and data is considered, but with limited own analysis. - Differences between pricing models are understood and acknowledged in the decision-making process, although there are siloed approaches to development.
+Foundational Intermediate Established Advanced 6 In setting price, attritional, large, and cat claims are allowed for.
+There is limited consideration of heads of Attritional, large, and cat claims are explicitly allowed for in pricing.
+In setting price, consideration is given to the full distribution of The relationship between pricing and planning views of attritional, large, and cat loss ratios is well understood.
+Consider ation is given to the The relationship between pricing and planning views of attritional, large, and cat loss ratios are well understood and there is a process in place ) damage/perils.
+Pricing is informed by some use of experience or exposure data (as expected losses.
+Heads of damage /perils are modelled using separate approaches, but split full distribution of expected losses.
+Modelling segmentation is split into granular perils to easily reconcile the two.
+The full distribution of expected losses is well understood. applicable) and not only benchmarks / judgements.
+There is limited justification of expert judgement in pricing model parametrisation focused only on the most material judgements.
+For individual cases pricing decisions are captured but rationale captured for the most significant decisions only.
+External data is not considered.
+While consistency is considered in the management and approach to pricing models, it is not well demonstrated.
+There is validation of selected pricing models: actual versus modelled, analysis using historical data, and/or benchmarking.
+Peer reviews of risk models takes place but at high level or limited number of is not explicitly shown to user in the rating model.
+Experience or exposure-based pricing approaches are used.
+Expert judgement used in pricing model parametrisation has well documented justification.
+For individual cases, rationale is captured for all pricing decisions.
+The use of external models and data is considered, but with limited own analysis.
+Differences between pricing models are understood and acknowledged in the decision-making process, although there are siloed approaches to development. allowing for appropriate techniques to model frequency and severity characteristics.
+Perils are explicitly shown to the user in the rating model.
+Blends of experience and exposure approaches may be used as applicable.

-- The relationship between pricing and planning views of attritional, large, and cat loss ratios is well understood.
-Consider ation is given to the full distribution of expected losses.

-- Modelling

-segmentation is split

-into granular perils

-allowing for

-appropriate

-techniques to model

-frequency and

-severity

-characteristics.
-Perils

-are explicitly shown to

-the user in the rating

-model.

-- Blends of experience and exposure approaches may be used as applicable.

 There is a range of sophisticated, granular modelling approaches.

-- There is an agreed expert judgement governance process in place around pricing model parameterisation.
+There is an agreed expert judgement governance process in place around pricing model parameterisation.
 There is a good understanding of the material expert judgements and reasons behind these by relevant stakeholders.

-- Pricing decisions and rationales for individual cases are captured and analysed for common adjustments.

-- The relationship between pricing and planning views of attritional, large, and cat loss ratios are well understood and there is a process in place to easily reconcile the two.
-The full distribution of expected losses is well understood. - There are appropriate sub-models for all perils and there are appropriate tools to combine perils into the final risk premium.
-Perils are explicitly shown to the user in the rating model. - The use of both experience and exposure approaches evolves with regular feedback over time.
-Model toolkit extensive and easily adaptable to data available: from basic ratios to machine learning. - The governance process ensures judgements are challenged, monitored against actual experience, and observations drive decision making in pricing models. - Pricing decisions on individual cases are well documented and feed into reparameterisation of underlying model.
+Pricing decisions and rationales for individual cases are captured and analysed for common There are appropriate sub-models for all perils and there are appropriate tools to combine perils into the final risk premium.
+Perils are explicitly shown to the user in the rating model.
+The use of both experience and exposure approaches evolves with regular feedback over time.
+Model toolkit extensive and easily adaptable to data available: from basic ratios to machine learning.
+The governance process ensures judgements are challenged, monitored against actual experience, and observations drive decision making in pricing models.
+Pricing decisions on individual cases are well documented and feed into reparameterisation of

-Have an effective pricing framework in place in order to evaluate sustainable technical price, rate adequacy and deliver sustainable profit.
+6 Have an effective pricing framework in place in order to evaluate sustainable technical price, rate adequacy and deliver sustainable profit.